 Cryogenics is the scientific study of how matter behaves at very low temperatures, sometimes approaching absolute zero, and how such temperatures can be achieved and maintained.
 This field typically encompasses liquefied gasses, low temperature hydrocarbons, refrigerants, and coolants.
 For our purposes, it includes all applications where the temperature falls below zero degrees Celsius (32 degrees Fahrenheit).

-Cryogenic liquids such as oxygen, nitrogen, and argon slow down and stabilize chemical reactions in many different processes.
+Cryogenic liquids such as oxygen, nitrogen, hydrogen, and argon slow down and stabilize chemical reactions in many different processes.
 This ensures accurate measurement or transportation of volatile materials.
 Cryogenic liquids are typically delivered via trucks or railroad cars which require specific sealing to protect the liquids.

 Here are some examples of industries where low-temperature applications are often found:

 - Food and beverage production